Everything you need to know about Technical Diving

 Risks of technical diving

 One of the significant risks for a technical diver is decompression sickness.
-You have heard of it during your entire life as an open water diver since your very first course.
+You have heard of it during your entire life as an open-water diver since your very first course.
 Decompression sickness (DCS) is caused by the formation of bubbles in the body tissues with changes in pressure during the ascent after scuba diving.

 Bubbles form in your body after every dive, but until now, you would just get rid of them after returning safely to the surface when your dive is over.